jennya-alexeyeva/ralseiboard/README.md

 - Page for each user showing what times and what channels they're the most active in
 - Who knows?

-Non-dashboard plans:
+Current commands:
-- /hug command that makes Ralsei respond happily
+- /hug: hug Ralsei
-- /image sends a random Ralsei image
+- /random image: get a random Ralsei image
-- /gif sends a random Ralsei gif
+- /random gif: get a random Ralsei gif
+- /random meme: get a random Ralsei meme
-- /textbox queries the [Undertale Text Box Generator](https://www.demirramon.com/generators/undertale_text_box_generator) and generates a Ralsei text box based on parameters
+- /textbox: queries the [Undertale Text Box Generator](https://www.demirramon.com/generators/undertale_text_box_generator) to make Ralsei say what you want
-    - this will be hard!
+- /yummycakes: Ralsei will offer you some yummy cakes
-- /dashboard sends a link to the dashboard
+- /init: initializes the database

-    - look into how to generate a new one for each server (for now though how to get one link lmaoooo)
+Coming soon:
+- fast commands from the database (ex. top 5 channels, most active day, most active time)
+- webapp built based on database